Mia-acton/SOC-FPGA-VGA-VERILOG/index.md

 ## **My VGA Design Edit**
 I decided to create a simple Pac-Man-style visual for my FPGA VGA Driver project.
 Going into this, I assumed it would be relatively straightforward to configure the VGA logic and draw a few basic shapes on screen - but I quickly discovered that even simple graphics can become challenging when built at the hardware-description level.

 To build confidence, I first created a few small practice visuals, including the French and Jamaican flags, as shown below.
 These early tests helped me establish a foundation in drawing pixel regions, using row/column counters, and controlling RGB signals.
-Once I felt comfortable with this workflow, I moved on to developing my actual Pac-Man scene.
+Once I felt comfortable with this workflow, I moved on to developing my actual Pac-Man design.

 ![Image 1](french.jpg)
 ![Image 1](jamaica.jpg)